 Administration Costs

-Projects funded under Healing Country Grant Program must not have administration costs that exceed 10% of the funding allocation.
+Projects funded under the Helping Country Grant Program must not have administration costs that exceed 10% of the funding allocation.
 Further guidance on administrative cost activities is detailed within the eligibility criteria of these guidelines.

 Duration and timeframes